emileDesmaili/mypitchfork/README.md

 An app for all things Pitchfork

 - Pitchfork Review Generator using finetuned GPT2 on 20K+ pitchfork reviews
-- Pitchfork review embeddings with pretrained BERT model
+- Pitchfork review embeddings with pretrained BERT model used to predict the score with a Random Forest Regressor
 - data analysis

 Built with ❤️ by [emiledesmaili](https://github.com/emiledesmaili)